indievox-inc/TabBarSplitViewController/README.md

 This project powers [LiVE EVIL](https://itunes.apple.com/app/id1075717681?mt=8) app of iNDIEVOX Inc., and is planned to be maintained with the latest Swift and Xcode version.

-If you prefer Objective-C to avoid dependency hell of fast-moving Swift version (See: [Is It Time for Swift?](https://realm.io/news/ben-sandofsky-time-for-swift)), or if you're using customized view for tab bar, port the source code and build your own should be easy now.
+If you prefer Objective-C to avoid dependency hell of fast-moving Swift version (See: [Is It Time for Swift?](https://realm.io/news/ben-sandofsky-time-for-swift)), or if you're using customized view for tab bar, port the source code and build your own should be easy now, by referencing [the original implementation](https://github.com/indievox-inc/TabBarSplitViewController/blob/59957600bdeb7bd985e3173601474220ba3083a8/TabBarSplitViewController/TabBarSplitViewController.swift).

 There are one UI logic flaw in this UI structure, though not a big concern: